Victoria High: Planning for the Future

 The District is proposing to exchange lands with the City of Victoria and then lease lands to the Capital Regional District (CRD) as an expansion to the current lands leased to the CRD, to

 For more information about the proposed land agreement, please visit the following:

 - Media Release – Capital Region Housing Corportation proposes land agreement with the City of Victoria and School District 61

 - Victoria High Seismic Upgrade and Land Consultation – FAQ

-The Greater Victoria School District will be hosting a consultation meeting on the use of land and potential future amenities for Victoria High School, starting at 7 p.m. on Thursday, June 20th, 2019 at Victoria High in the theatre.
+**The Greater Victoria School District hosted a consultation meeting on the use of land and potential future amenities for Victoria High School on Thursday, June 20th, 2019 at Victoria High in the theatre.